depositar/ckanext-data-depositario/doc_en/user-guide/datapackage.rst

 .. note::

-    This feature is a work in process.
-If you have any comment or feedback, please `contact us`_.
+    This feature is a work in progress.
+If you have comment or feedback, please `contact us`_.

 Features
 --------